joerg-lehmann/PyTone/README.md

    have not been reached by any other free program.
 Especially for the use at a party, KJukebox was very well suited.

-   However, after looking around on the net for sometime, I found mjs [11], a curses based MP3 Jukebox system, which featured a really simple and efficient GUI.
+   a curses based MP3 Jukebox system, which featured a really simple and efficient GUI.
 Unfortunately, it was written in C and already the first attempts to tailor it to my needs showed that probably a Python